zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

   * (but also emphasize that using a NN to approximate the V function is meaningfully different than the NN being analogous to a whole animal)
   * LLMs find the simplest function (with respect to the NN prior) that reproduces the training data ]

+[TODO: would a mind looking at humans in the EEA been able to predict how they would misgeneralize?
+Someone looking at EEA humans and asking the question, "How will this generalize?" probably would have gotten it right (they'll keep wanting food and friendship, not allele frequencies) ]